throwable/mdc4spring/README.md

 }
 ```

-By default, argument names will be used as parameter names (SEE CONSIDERATIONS), but you can define custom names for them.
+By default, argument names will be used as parameter names ([see considerations](# Method argument names)), but you can also define custom names for them.

 ```java
 class OrderProcessor {